google_counter

 • Single-session treatment with high local control rates exceeding 80-90%

 Studies show excellent local control rates with low complication rates under 4%.
-The technique is particularly valuable for metastases near critical structures where other treatments may be limited.
+Brachytherapy is particularly valuable for metastases near critical structures – other treatments may be limited here.

-SIRT delivers targeted radiation through tiny radioactive microspheres injected directly into the hepatic artery feeding cancer that has spread to the liver.
-These yttrium-90 spheres become trapped in tumor blood vessels, delivering concentrated radiation while sparing healthy liver tissue.
+With SIRT, radiation is delivered targetedly, with tiny radioactive microspheres – these are injected into the hepatic artery feeding cancer that has spread to the liver.
+Yttrium-90 spheres settle in tumor blood vessels and deliver concentrated radiation where it is aimed to work while sparing healthy liver tissue.

 • Preferential tumor targeting with microspheres clustering around secondary cancer sites